ghc-proposals/ghc-proposals/proposals/0000-exportable-named-default.rst

    is to ignore all ``default`` declarations for the class, so that no declaration is in effect in the module.
 The compiler may choose to emit a warning in this case, but no error would be triggered about the imports.
-Of course an error may be triggered in the body of the module if it contains an actual ambiguous type for the class with the conflicting imported defaults, as per the following section.
+Of course an error may be triggered in the body of the module if it contains an actual ambiguous type for the class with the conflicting imported defaults, as per the following subsection.

+As a result, in any module each class has either one default declaration in scope (a locally-declared one, or an imported one that subsumes all other imported ones), or none.
+This single default is used to resolve ambiguity, as described in the next subsection.

 Note that a ``default`` declaration that repeats a type name more than once is perfectly valid, and sometimes may be necessary to resolve coflicts.
 For example, a module that imports two conflicting defaults